 The Club has also been represented at the Borders Adult Learning and Achievement Group’s BIG event at the Volunteer Hall, Galashiels, for the last few years.

 Chairman – 2009

-Above is a 2017 image (right) recreating the 1950 visit on the club to Moffat (left). note the rowing boats have been replaced by pedalos
+Above is a 2017 image (right) recreating the 1950 visit of the club to Moffat (left).
+Note the rowing boats have been replaced by pedaloes.